You Are Welcome Here for Worship

 Wanted: A Few Good Volunteer Drivers!
 The Deacons are looking for church members to volunteer to give members a ride to church on Sunday for Worship and fellowship.
 If you are willing to help with this outreach, please call Debbie or Rick Bernardini at 814-825-5937.

 Ushering Ministry: Your family, Sunday School class, Bible study group, church committee or group of friends can sign up to serve as ushers for worship at First Covenant.
 A “seasoned” usher will assist you.
 Help welcome worshipers and meet old friends and new.
 Contact Dale Sweet at 898-3417 to serve.

 Hospital Callers: Would you like to demonstrate that Covenant and its members truly represent the Caring Church in the Heart of the City by volunteering to be a hospital visitor?
 If you are interested in joining a wonderful ministry, contact Sheila Sweet at 814-898-3417 or Mary Ann Sesler at 814-490-9629.

-The First Presbyterian Church of the Covenant Office is closed on all Federal Holidays; and on Saturdays unless there are scheduled events such as Koinonia, weddings, funerals, blood drives and private events.
-Please closely watch the monthly calendar for Saturday closings.
-Note: The church office will be closed on Tuesday, July 4, 2017 in observance of the Independence Day Holiday.
+The First Presbyterian Church of the Covenant Office is closed on all federal holidays; and on Saturdays unless there are scheduled events such as Koinonia, weddings, funerals, blood drives and private events.
+Please closely watch the calendar for Saturday closings.

-Keep the office up to date!
-If you have moved, changed your phone number or email address please let the church office know by calling or emailing [email protected].
+Update the office with your new contact information: If you have moved, changed your phone number or email address please update your contact information and let the church office know by contacting JoAnn Peters at 456-4243 Ext 110 or at [email protected].